 I just loved the chilled out and family friendly atmosphere that we found at Tabletop Scotland.
 Maybe if it gets too popular it will be more crowded and stressful, but I thought the amount of people was ideal this year.
 We only went home in the end because the kids were getting tired, I would have happily spent a few more hours.
 In fact, I am considering next year to go for two days: one with the kids and one with only my wife and I!

-I would definitely recommend this event to anyone, from those who are just slightly interested in games, to those who are fully invested into the hobby, especially if you live in Scotland!
-Hope to see you there next year!
+I would definitely recommend Tabletop Scotland to anyone, from those who are just slightly interested in games, to those who are fully invested into the hobby, especially if you live in Scotland!
+Hope to see you there at Tabletop Scotland 2020!